 Years ago when everyone had a legal pad and a #2 pencil we needed a lot of light in offices to eliminate eye strain.
 In today’s environment, staring into a computer screen for hours at a time, less light is preferable and the ability to dim LED office troffers is a huge plus, not to mention dimming enhances your energy savings even further.

-Those owners/managers who don’t want to spring for the classier LED upgrade option can garner a 62% in energy savings by retrofitting their fixtures from four T12 lamps and two magnetic ballasts to a reflector, two high lumen T8 lamps and one, energy efficient electronic ballast, all with no loss of light.
-After a lighting retrofit, you’ll notice every fixture now works and all have a uniform lamp color vs. a hodge podge of burned out lamps and assorted lamp colors.
+Those owners/managers who don’t want to spring for the classier LED upgrade option can garner a 62% in energy savings by retrofitting their fixtures from T12or T8 fluorescent lamps to long life, ballast bypass/direct wired LED tubes, After a lighting retrofit, you’ll notice every fixture now works and all have a uniform lamp color vs. a hodge podge of burned out lamps and assorted lamp colors.
 Below, you can see a closeup of a Phillips EVO kit:

 I’d suggest contracting with a company who specializes in lighting retrofits to handle this project for you during evening hours and on weekends.
 They will work after hours as to not interrupt your staff and they can typically convert as many as 75-100 fixtures per night, freeing up your maintenance folks to concentrate on their normal responsibilities.